enriicola/Linked-adm-In/README.md

   db.skills.find({score: {$gt: 70}, "provides.benefit.type": "401(k)"}, {name: 1, _id: 0});
 ```

+Note: Remembering that there's no such a thing as "CREATE TABLE" in MongoDB we avoid reporting here insert commands of example data for the collection.

 ### Queries associated with IndustryDomain: Q4
 Selection attributes for Q4: {name} <!-- IndustryDomain name -->